scvolabs/scvolabs-website/index.md

 This opportunity is part of a wider SCVO employability and business growth programme.
 To find out more about our opportunity please visit the [programme page](http://digital.scvo.org.uk/internships/), click the "view vacancies" button, and then use the keyword **SCVO**.

+*Please note that this vacancy is only available through SCVO's Business Growth Graduate Internship programme.
+Applicants must meet specific eligibility criteria.
+Application can only be made via your local Jobcentre Plus personal adviser.*

 ### Join us

 We're on the lookout for talented people.